eclipse-californium/californium/demo-apps/cf-s3-proxy-server/README.md

 - **CUSTOM_OPTION_INTERVAL** 65012: used in request.
 It contains the time in seconds to the next regular message (send interval).
 If available, used to detect device with missing regular messages.

+- **CUSTOM_OPTION_RECEIVE_INTERVAL** 65020: used in request.
+It contains the time in seconds to the next receive window.
+If available, used to detect device with support for notifications/wake-up function.

+- **CUSTOM_OPTION_RECEIVE_ADDRESS** 65024: used in request.
+It contains the `ip-address:port` of the device to receive a notification/wake-up message.
+Please note: both, the network and the device setup must support to sent the data to this address and wake-up on receiving the message.
+For cellular devices this is usually a device in eDRX mode and using a VPN.

 Examples using coap-client of libcoap:

 ```sh